dionisioedu/SportPulse/README.md

 **CLI Interface:**
 - Provides a Command Line Interface (CLI) for immediate interaction with live scores and statistics.

-**Future Expansion:**
+**Rest API:**
-- A planned RESTful API (e.g., GET `/live-scores`) and an interactive web dashboard to increase accessibility and monetization potential.
+- A RESTful API (e.g., GET `/leagues`) and an interactive web dashboard to increase accessibility and monetization potential.

 ---